KenTee96/BRG-27-labs/README.md

 -Changed permission to allow execute for the update script

 -Used crontab to add in a rule to run the script at 3am everyday and store the stdin/stdout in a log file

+Day 3

+-Registered a free subdomain for Azure VM on duckdns (iseacloudlab.duckdns.org)

+-SSH into Azure VM and did some configuration

+-Installed Nginx

+-Installed Certbot for SSL secure connection

+-Tried using dig command to verify dns is registered

+-Went onto browser to test for the Vm's domain

+-Changed the default page to run my own simple index.html

+-Included a test file for viewing as a hyperlink (testdoc.txt)

+-Logged the access of hyperlink